-It is certainly not a good sign if an employee continues to under-perform for several months.
-After all, it’s a business, and no organisation can afford to survive for long with under-performing employees.
+It is certainly not a good sign if an employee continues to underperform for several months.
+After all, it’s a business, and no organization can afford to survive for long with under-performing employees.

 - Explain to the employee that there are severe consequences for constant under-performance.